denikryt/HackBridge-bot/README.md

 A powerful Discord bot that creates seamless message bridges between multiple Discord servers and channels, enabling cross-server communication with advanced permission management and message tracking.

-Originally created for the Kyiv Hackerspace Discord community to facilitate communication across multiple servers and channels
+Originally created for the Kyiv Hackerspace Discord community to facilitate communication across multiple servers and channels with other communities.

 ## ⚠️ Important Disclaimers